UINDY-SWEN-200/flaskGlowscriptHost/README.md

 2) imported monaco editor in file ide.js line 1440
 3) Added a route in file routes.py line 124
 4) got intellisence to work in file index.html line 345
-5) partial work done with saving (i.e. refreshing page and code still being there) using localStorage... change it please, in file ide.js 1450 and file routes.py line 124
+5) partial work done with saving (i.e. refreshing page and code still being there) using localStorage... change it please, in file ide.js 1450 and file routes.py line 124 -- Finished this in line 1440 in ide.js
 6) PATIENCE IS NUMBER 1 VIRTUE file life.svelte line 2

 What Needs to be Accomplished:
-1) Saving the code **CRITICAL IMPORTANCE**
+1) Saving the code **CRITICAL IMPORTANCE** -- This was Finished
-2) Having code load in when opened
+2) Having code load in when opened -- This was Finished
+3) Getting the right language to load into the editor.
-3) test that the relationship with runner is good
+4) test that the relationship with runner is good